CHELBIAN

 Resourcefulness

-Built a high-performance device from $15 of harvested Walmart battery cells.
-Budget and access limitations sharpen my thinking rather than stopping it.
+Built high-performance hardware from $15 of harvested Walmart battery cells.
+Constraints sharpen my thinking rather than stopping it.

 Creative Initiative

 I don't wait for a defined project.
-I see something interesting and I start exploring it.
-That self-starter energy means I generate ideas rather than wait for them.
+I see something interesting and start exploring it.
+I generate ideas rather than wait for them to be assigned.

 WPILib Java, Phoenix 6, Limelight 3 AprilTag targeting, NanoOWL on Jetson, full competition season debugging.